influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/limit-and-slimit.md

-The query uses the InfluxQL [MEAN() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#mean) and a time interval in the [GROUP BY clause](/influxdb/v2.5/query-data/influxql/explore-data/group-by/) to calculate the average `water_level` for each twelve-minute interval in the query's time range.
+The query uses the InfluxQL [MEAN() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#mean) and a time interval in the [GROUP BY clause](/influxdb/v2.5/query-data/influxql/explore-data/group-by/) to calculate the average `water_level` for each 12-minute interval in the query's time range.

 `SLIMIT 1` requests a single series associated with the `h2o_feet` measurement.